g0ldyy/comet/README.md

 ## Debrid IP Blacklist
 To bypass Real-Debrid's (or AllDebrid) IP blacklist, start a cloudflare-warp container: https://github.com/cmj2002/warp-docker

-## Suggested indexers
-When creating your Comet instance, it's important to choose the right indexers.
-This choice should be based on speed, quantity of content and whether the indexer is served by cloudflare or has a ratelimit system (which should be avoided).

 ## Web UI Showcase
 <img src="https://i.imgur.com/SaD365F.png" />